Thursday, November 19, 4 – 4:30pm

 About the Event

-Our building may be temporarily closed, but we continue to celebrate the creative spirit.
+Until we can gather together in person, we continue to celebrate the creative spirit online.
 We’re bringing back performers and artists from popular programs like First Friday!, Artist Bash, Barnes on the Block, and PECO Free First Sunday Family Day for #BarnesRollCall, a new Instagram Live series!

 Our performance program, like the Barnes collection itself, united artists from a range of disciplines and cultural backgrounds.
 Since opening the Parkway in 2012, we’ve hosted more than 2,000 artists and performers from Philadelphia and around the world, sharing their unique voices and welcoming new audiences to the Barnes community.